Avondale alumni reminisce at 65-year science reunion

 Earlier, Natalie Rogers, Head of Science at Wahroonga Adventist School, and her contemporary Clinton Jackson from Brisbane Adventist College spoke about their Avondale experiences.
 “I learned that the life of the mind is not incompatible with faith,” said Jackson, “unity of mission was not the same as a uniformity of thought” and “you can be faithful and still disagree.”

 Professor Bruce Lo, now retired, addressed in his worship service sermon the tension between faith and science, suggesting five ways to deal with it.
-Acknowledge the complimentary nature of the fields, he said.
+Acknowledge the complementary nature of the fields, he said.
 Respect honest knowledge seekers.
 Note the validity of other arguments.
 Self-assess.
 Acknowledge doubt.
 And ask questions.

 The reading of life sketches during the Friday evening and Saturday morning services honoured seven notable alumni—Ken Chapman, Dr Sid Cole, Graham Blackburn, Magnusson, Dr Richard Pearce, Professor Bruce Waldrip and Keith Wallace—and their contribution to church, college and community.

 A spreadsheet attendees completed over the weekend measured service in years and in degrees of science alumni.
 Some 1000 years as secondary teachers in Seventh-day Adventist schools and almost 340 as departmental head and about 140 as principal in those schools.
-In the tertiary sector, alum earned 37 PhD and 7 master’s degrees in science disciplines and 11 in other disciplines.
+In the tertiary sector, alum earned 37 PhDs and 7 master’s degrees in science disciplines and 11 in other disciplines.
 Those degrees were useful, with 345 years of service as lecturers and 10 as president at Avondale and 214 years elsewhere.
 Sanitarium Health and Wellbeing benefitted from the expertise of graduates, who gave the entity almost 365 years of service.

 The banquet launched the Million Dollar Science Fund, which will help: support staff as they seek to increase the discipline’s research record; support students through a scholarship; purchase and upgrade essential equipment; and invest in human resources.